leem919/timedivers-manager/README.md

 # Usage
 1. In the Steam properties for Helldivers 2, disable all DLC and set the game to only update when you launch it.
 2. Create a new folder anywhere and place timediversverman.exe into it.
-You can grab that from the releases section or build it yourself.
+You can grab that from the [releases](https://github.com/leem919/timedivers-manager/releases) or build it yourself.
 3. Download the latest windows-x64 version of the [DepotDownloader](https://github.com/SteamRE/DepotDownloader/releases) and place the exe in the same folder.
 4. Open Microsoft Edge, go to [steamdb.info](https://steamdb.info) and log into your steam account.
 Make sure to check 'Remember Me'.
 5. Run timediversverman.exe and update the list.